 Otherwise known as xerosis, skin dryness is a common skin complaint, especially in colder seasons and certain climates.
 Researchers have looked at whether skin emollient (moisturizing) creams containing active colloidal oatmeal affect the skin differently than moisturizers that do not contain oatmeal.
 The results of this clinical trial showed that skin moisturizers containing colloidal oatmeal showed significant improvements in skin dryness compared to controls.

 One review article collected results of many different research studies and concluded that colloidal oatmeal can be used as a treatment for atopic dermatitis, or eczema.
-The authors of the review determined that daily use of colloidal oatmeal-containing skincare products significantly improved various markers of atopic dermatitis-like itch, dryness, severity, and quality of life in patients of all ages.
+The authors of the review determined that the daily use of colloidal oatmeal-containing skincare products significantly improved various markers of atopic dermatitis-like itch, dryness, severity, and quality of life in patients of all ages.
 In another study, researchers used a cream that had an extract from the leaves and stems of oat plants (known as oat plantlet extract) that they tested in children with moderate atopic dermatitis.
-They found that there was significant improvement after a 3-month trial of twice-daily topical application of sterile oat-based emollient cream.
+They found that there was significant improvement after a 3-month trial of twice-daily topical application of the sterile oat-based emollient cream.
 The researchers found that the oat based cream improved the overall skin rash, decreased the number of flares of the skin rash, and decreased the need to use topical steroids.

 Oats contain a fiber called beta-glucan, which is being studied for its anti-cancer properties.
 In one study, researchers found that low molecular weight beta-glucan from oat induced antitumor activity when exposed to cancer cells in the laboratory but did not affect normal cells.
 Another study that assessed beta-glucan’s role in human melanoma cancer cells in the laboratory found that oat extracts caused the cancer cells to die and eventually induced apoptosis.
 This preliminary study begins to explore the apoptotic mechanisms of oat beta-glucan and provides perspectives of oat beta-glucan as a targeted anti-tumor agent.
 However, it is important to recall that showing positive effects in a petri dish is exciting but far from proving effectiveness in real humans.
 Oats should not be used to treat melanomas and more studies are needed.